sohahere/custom_instruction_project/custom_instruction_project/README.md

 🙌 Thank You for Checking It Out!

-Hope this helped you understand how a compiler might think! 🤖
+I hope this helped you understand what a compiler might think! 🤖

-Feel free to try it, remix it, break it (and fix it!) — just like real developers do 💻

 — Made with 🐍 Python and ❤️ passion by [SOHA GHODESWAR,23115092]